 The panache of the overwhelming space sketches a contrast to what Bodroza focuses on mostly – Milutin and Nimani’s weird affection for each other.

-While both Sebastian Cavazza and Stoya (a porn actress, who puts on a joyfully surprising performance) are confident in their roles, they are not complex enough to carry the whole film.
-Nimani, quite understandably, lacks any background – similarly to Alicia VIkander’s character in “Ex Machina”.
-Howvever, what’s different between these two are their counterparts.
-Milutin isn’t given enough time to blossom and his fixation on sex depraves him of a deeper meaning in the whole sketch.
-There is a feeling in the air that both Milutin and Nimani deserved a more complex psychology and less sexually radical treatment.
+While both Sebastian Cavazza and Stoya (a porn actress, who puts on a joyfully surprising performance) are confident, none of these characters has enough depth to carry the film alone.
+Nimani, quite understandably, lacks a complex background – similarly to Alicia Vikander’s character in “Ex Machina”.
+What’s different between these two are their counterparts.
+Milutin isn’t given enough time to blossom and his fixation on sex depraves him of deeper meaning.
+There is a feeling in the air that both Milutin and Nimani deserved a less black-and-white sketch and less sexually radical treatment.

 Nonetheless, “Ederlezi Rising” is not to be understood as a complete failure.
 Even if the story lacks meat, there is still plenty of “the good stuff” to be happy about.
 I was in awe while watching the final sequences of the film – the heroic, Hollywood-like topping, with a marvelous soundtrack and cinematography.
 Again – as an audiovisual product, “Ederlezi Rising” is quite sensational.
 For its small budget, it delivers much more than it could be expected.

 Hate Grade: 4/10